TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesCollection.rst

-In this example, we retrieve and load the content from the File Collection with a uid of "1".
+In this example, we retrieve and load the content from the :ref:`File Collection <collections-files>` with a uid of "1".
 Any Collection implements the :php:`\Iterator` interface, which means that a Collection can be looped over (once its content has been loaded).
 Thus if the above code passed the :php:`$collection` variable to